jeremyadamsfisher/shakespeare_transformer/journal.md

 Made the training loop multi-GPU compatible for the hell of it.

-Running gpt-small-char with increased learning rate using the new docker stuff.
+Running gpt-small-char with increased learning rate using the new docker stuff: https://wandb.ai/jfisher40/gpt-shakespeare/runs/y16802t7?workspace=user-jfisher40

 Trying to figure out how people count tokens.
 I downloaded 75K articles and tokenized them.
 With a block size of 2048, there are 426,488 non-overlapping blocks.
 Multiplying these together, we get 873,447,424 character tokens.